OrlanC/cp_enrichment/README.md

 Programs and files required before initiating with this tutorial:

--:R: R and RStudio installed in your computer
+-R and RStudio installed in your computer

 -:package: clusterProfiler package installed in R

--:egg: from genome functional annotation output with eggnog to generate an input file, must tab-separated and header (column names), see example:
+-:egg: from genome functional annotation output with eggnog, to generate an input file, must tab-separated and header (column names), see example:

 Example of inputfile: